A Study of Ad-RTS-hIL-12 + Veledimex in Pediatric Subjects With Brain Tumors Including DIPG

 - Provision of written informed consent and assent, when applicable, for tumor resection, stereotactic surgery, tumor biopsy, sample collection, and/or treatment with study drug prior to undergoing any study-specific procedures

-- Arm 1: Evidence of recurrent or progressive supratentorial tumor, which has shown a >25% increase in bi dimensional measurements by MRI or is refractory with significant neuro deterioration that is not otherwise explained with no known curative therapy.
+- Arm 1: Evidence of recurrent or progressive supratentorial tumor, which has shown a > 25% increase in bi dimensional measurements by MRI or is refractory with significant neuro deterioration that is not otherwise explained with no known curative therapy, not in direct continuity with the ventricular system (e.g., there is physical separation between the tumor and ventricle, the tumor does not open directly into the ventricular system).

-Arm 2: Clinical presentation of DIPG and compatible MRI with approximately 2/3 of the pons included.
-Subject should be ≥ 2 weeks and ≤ 10 weeks post standard focal radiotherapy (ie, dose of 5400 to 5960 cGy and maximum dexamethasone of 1 mg/m2/day)
+Arm 2: Clinical presentation of DIPG and compatible MRI with approximately 2/3 of the pons included and without evidence of dissemination.
+Subjects should be ≥ 2 weeks and ≤ 10 weeks post standard focal radiotherapy (ie, dose of 5400 to 5960 cGy and maximum dexamethasone of 1 mg/m2/day)

 - At the time of registration, subjects must have recovered from the toxic effects of previous treatments, as determined by the treating physician.